As Benjamin Franklin once said — “If you fail to plan, you are planning to fail.”

 Life has so many moving parts, and it’s impossible to keep track of everything when you’re living a full life.

 That’s where planning habits come in.
-By creating routines and rituals, you make it so much easier to get stuff done and show up less scattered and overwhelmed.
+By creating routines and rituals, you make it so much easier to get stuff done and show up less scattered and overwhelmed and what better way to start the new year than by cultivating some weekly planning habits?

 Have a Sunday GYST day